bright/new-www/content/blog/top-trends-in-healthtech.md

 Here are examples of companies and organizations working on implementing AI in disease diagnostics that are worth watching in 2025: [SkinVision](https://www.skinvision.com/pl/), [iCAD](https://www.icadmed.com/), [Eyenuk](https://www.eyenuk.com/en/), [AinnovaTech](https://www.ainnovatech.com/), [Cleerly](https://cleerlyhealth.com/), [AI Dermatologist](https://ai-derm.com/).

-## The last moment to catch up on interoperability in the healthcare system
+## It's the last moment to catch up on interoperability in the healthcare system

 The global healthcare interoperability solutions market contributes around [49.6%](https://www.futuremarketinsights.com/reports/healthcare-interoperability-solutions-market) to the global healthcare services market value at about USD 7.5 Billion in 2022.
 As one HealthTech leader stated during [the interview we conducted at HLTH Europe 2024](l/blog/nuria-advancing-healthcare-interoperability-and-patient-engagement/):